jsmidelov/project-cavebots/research/characters/companions/curiosity.md

 ## Combat role

 In combat, he carries a spell blade and an orb he found for channeling arcane arts.
 Due to the risks involved with these arts, he generally builds and channels power until a weak spot is identified and remains still for long enough to be a confident critical strike, and then blasts it with all he’s built up.
-This does not encourage mobility on his part, but the damage output makes up for it.
+This hyper-focus while firing makes him vulnurable to attack from other opponents, but the damage dealt can end most battles.

 His curiosity means he learns faster than anyone else, but his mere presence also has a knack for speeding up the rate the others learn at.